Jumboperson/camsctf-writeups/README.md

 The tools I use in these writeups are:

-- **IDA 6.6 Pro:** A disassembler that has very limited issues.
+- **IDA:** A disassembler that has very limited issues.
 Often regarded as state of the art.

 - **x64 DBG:** A debugger that I find very useful and nice.
 I prefer this to OllyDBG.